ClimateImpactLab/carleton_mortality_2022/1_estimation/README.md

 The user may also estimate the alternative regression models discussed in Appendix D including:

-2. The age-combined temperature-mortality response function using pooled subnational data.
+2. The age-combined mortality-temperature relationship using pooled subnational data across all age groups (Appendix D.2)
-3. The age-specific temperature-mortality relationships for the three age groups, <5, 5-64, >64.
-4. Estimates a series of robustness models that appear in the Carleton et al. (2022) appendix:
+3. A series of robustness models that appear in the Carleton et al. (2022) Appendix:
-    * Models using heating degree days and cooling degree days as alternative measure of weather exposure
+    * Models using heating degree days and cooling degree days as alternative measure of weather exposure (Appendix D.4)
-    * Models under alternative functional forms (e.g., binned, cubic/linear splines) and climate data sources (BEST/UDEL)
+    * Models under alternative functional forms (e.g., binned, cubic/linear splines) and climate data sources (BEST/UDEL) (Appendix D.2)
-    * Models accounting for heterogeneity in country level measures of institutions
+    * Models accounting for additional sources of heterogeneity, including institutions, educational attainment, health services, and labor force informality (Appendix D.6)
-    * A model omitting precipitation controls
+    * A model omitting precipitation controls (Appendix D.5)

 Additionally, the user may generate:

-5. Summary statistics on historical mortality and climate and that produce Table 1 in Carleton et al. (2022).
+4. Summary statistics on historical mortality and climate and that produce Table I
-6. Cross validation exercises that appear in Appendix D in Carleton et al. (2022).
+5. Cross-validation exercises that appear in Appendix D

 See the header of `estimate.do`for further instructions on running some or all portions of the `1_estimation` process.

 ## Folder Structure